This article is part of a developing story.

 “The living conditions are extremely difficult,” explained PARC pediatrician Dr. Youssef Salaf Al-Farra.
 “Every day, we see between 300 to 400 cases at the medical clinic, of which 200 are related to skin conditions.
 Children are the most impacted, especially by skin conditions that are highly contagious.”

-PARC paediatrician DR. Youssef Al-Farra in medical clinic, Al Mawasi, Khan Younis, Gaza
+PARC pediatrician DR. Youssef Al-Farra in medical clinic, Al Mawasi, Gaza

 At least 16 evacuation orders in seven weeks